dhruvi29/EYRC-VD1632/README.md

 The competition was conducted as a series of 6 tasks,final problem statement is for the drone to deliver various packages to their destinations, optimizing for time and quantity.

 ![](./assets/theme_vd.png)

+## This Repo

+### About
+This repository contains our solutions(task-wise).
+> The `main` branch contains only the important code files of each task, our rosbag submissions and launch files.
+> There are seperate branches named as `task_task-no.` for each task containing entire packages.
+> Each branch has respective taks's readme file which gives detailed problem statement for that particular task and their respective solutions.
+> We'll also link the Youtube videos of our submissions soon.